dkim033/Cyclistic-Divvy-CaseStudy/README.md

 5. Share

-Visualisations were created using Tableau.
-Published here
+Visualisations were created using R and MS Excel

 6. Act